Pedro-Celeste/qr-code-component/README.md

  centering it. */
 ```

-**Update: After a very insightful piece of feedback by [@MelvingAguilar](https://www.frontendmentor.io/profile/MelvinAguilar) I changed a lot of things in the source code an learned a ton of things.**
+**Update: After a very insightful piece of feedback by [@MelvingAguilar](https://www.frontendmentor.io/profile/MelvinAguilar) I changed a lot of things in the source code an learned a ton of stuff.**

 The main things I learned about were:
 - **CSS Flexbox**.